fhiso/legacy-format/data-model.md

 The *calender escape* is a substring beginning `@#D` and ending `@`, between which is a calender identifier; known calender identifiers are `GREGORIAN`, `FRENCH R`, `HEBREW`, `JULIAN`, `ROMAN`, and `UNKNOWN`.
 If no calender escape is given, `GREGORIAN` is assumed.

+{.ednote} Should we move the escape syntax to [ELF-Serialization] and change the above to describe an abstract notion of "an escape"?

-{.note} Some `[DATE]` payloads may have multiple Date values; it is not known if current implementations can handle situations where the dates are from different calenders, nor if they assume an uncalendered date paired with a calendered date is `GREGORIAN` or the same as the other date provided.
+{.note} Some dates (in particular the [Period](#date-period) and [Value](#date-value) productions) may have multiple [Date](#date-format) values; it is not known if current implementations can handle situations where the dates are from different calenders, nor if they assume an uncalendered date paired with a calendered date is `GREGORIAN` or the same as the other date provided.
 It is RECOMMENDED that the same calender be used for both Dates in such payloads.

 The `ROMAN` and `UNKNOWN` calenders's date formats are not defined in this specification.